blemasle/arduino-sim808/README.md

 > No default instance is created when the library is included

+The library use [Arduino-Log](https://github.com/thijse/Arduino-Log/) to print formatted commands to the TTL.
+While it might not be the best choice regarding final hex size, this library was already used in the project for which this library was initially built.

 ## Features
  * Fine control over the module power management
  * Sending SMS